 Many times your thoughts about a situation or a person can bring on emotions.
 If you think you are not good enough while at the same time you view others as better or “having it all” then you may feel jealous.
 Jealousy can also happen if you feel like you have not been given the same opportunities as someone else.

 Is it OK to feel jealous?

 It is normal to experience jealousy and it’s even more normal to experience it in a variety of ways.
 Jealousy happens and it’s OK to admit it.
 You are neither a terrible person nor the only person that has ever felt this way.
 Jealousy can motivate you to work harder at your goals, but it can also get in the way and hold you back from being happy.

 I don’t like feeling jealous.
 How can I stop feeling this way?

-Take a moment to self-reflect, which is a term that basically means “check yourself.”
+Take a moment to self-reflect or “check yourself.”
 If you are feeling jealous, think back to when you felt this way in the past or even better, stop and think in the moment about what is going on inside your mind and heart.
 Are you comparing yourself to another person?
 If so, remind yourself that everyone has their own timeline.
 You will achieve great things on your own schedule, not someone else’s.
 If you are feeling jealous because you believe you are not being given the same opportunities: speak up.
-Don’t be afraid to talk to a family member, community leader, or teacher about your concerns.
+Don’t be afraid to talk to a family member, community leader, teacher or other trusted adult about your concerns.
 They might be able to give you suggestions on how to overcome your feelings, get more involved, and improve your situation.